Amazon Web Services

 } - For the

-- If you do not want to include optional permissions, remove them from the template.
+- If you do not want to include optional permissions, then remove them from the template.

 Policy Permissions